telent/nixwrt/README.md

 # What is it?

-An experiment, currently, to see if Nixpkgs is a good way to build an OS for a domestic wifi router of the kind that OpenWRT or DD-WRT or Tomato run on.
+An experiment, currently, to see if Nixpkgs is a good way to build an OS for a domestic wifi router or IoT device, of the kind that OpenWRT or DD-WRT or Tomato run on.

-## What does it (will it) do?
+This is not NixOS-on-your-router.
+This is an immutable "turnkey" image that can be flashed onto a router (or other IoT device), built using the Nix language and the Nix package collection.

+## Applications and use cases (current and prospective)

-* Milestone 0 ("what I came in for"): backup server on GL-MT300A "travel router" (based on Mediatek MT7620A) with attached USB disk.
+* Milestone 0: backup server on GL-MT300A
+"travel router" (based on Mediatek MT7620A) with attached USB disk.
 This works now.